ethanimproving/Family-Ideas/Goals/Timeline of my Life.md

 This is my example note with profound thoughts about this event in my life.
 ```

+Can make the necessary adjustments to the code to fulfill this requirement of using frontmatter instead of spans?

 Can you analyze the GitHub repo I linked, and make the necessary adjustments to the code to fulfill this requirement of using frontmatter instead of spans?
 Then I will take the files you give me, update them in the GitHub repo, and open a Pull Request for Darakah to approve.